KazeTachinuu/KazeTachinuu.github.io/content/portfolio/Project/TrackByPrometech.md

 ## How do I use it?

-You can send a <a href="https://www prometech.in/contact" target="_blank">project request</a> on Prometech website or simply contact me on Discord (@hugosib) to get a Track instance for your server.
+You can send a <a href="https://www.prometech.in/contact" target="_blank">project request</a> on Prometech website.

+You can also simply contact me on Discord (@hugosib) to get a Track instance for your server.

 The price is **15€ per month per website scraped**.